Item 21: Understand what semantic versioning promises

 Semver for Crate Users

-As a user of a crate, the theoretical expectations for a new version of a dependency are:
+For the user of a crate, the theoretical expectations for a new version of a dependency are as follows:

-• A new MINOR version of a dependency crate Should Just Work™, but the new parts of the API might be worth exploring to see if there are cleaner/better ways of using the crate now.
-However, if you do use the new parts you won't be able to revert the dependency back to the old version.
+• A new minor version of a dependency crate Should Just Work™, but the new parts of the API might be worth exploring to see if there are now cleaner or better ways of using the crate.
+However, if you do use the new parts, you won't be able to revert the dependency back to the old version.

-In practice, even the first two types of change may cause unexpected behaviour changes, even in code that still compiles fine, due to Hyrum's Law.
+In practice, even the first two types of change may cause unexpected behavior changes, even in code that still compiles fine, due to Hyrum's Law.

-As a consequence of these expectations, your dependency specifications will commonly take a form like "1.4.*" or "0.7.*"; avoid specifying a completely wildcard dependency like "*" or "0.*".
-A completely wildcard dependency says that any version of the dependency, with any API, can be used by your crate – which is unlikely to be what you really want.
+As a consequence of these expectations, your dependency specifications will commonly take a form like "1.4.3" or "0.7", which includes subsequent compatible versions; avoid specifying a completely wildcard dependency like "*" or "0.*".
+A completely wildcard dependency says that any version of the dependency, with any API, can be used by your crate—which is unlikely to be what you really want.
+Avoiding wildcards is also a requirement for publishing to crates.io; submissions with "*" wildcards will be rejected.

-However, in the longer term it's not safe to just ignore major version changes in dependencies.
-Once a library has had a major version change, the chances are that no further bug fixes – and more importantly, security updates – will be made to the previous major version.
-A version specification like "1.4.*" will then fall further and further behind, with any security problems left unaddressed.
+However, in the longer term, it's not safe to just ignore major version changes in dependencies.
+Once a library has had a major version change, the chances are that no further bug fixes—and more importantly, security updates—will be made to the previous major version.
+A version specification like "1.4" will then fall further and further behind as new 2.x releases arrive, with any security problems left unaddressed.

-As a result, you either need to accept the risks of being stuck on an old version, or you need to eventually follow major version upgrades to your dependencies.
-Tools such as cargo update or Dependabot (Item 31), can let you know when updates are available; you can then schedule the upgrade for a time that's convenient for you.
+As a result, you need to either accept the risks of being stuck on an old version or eventually follow major version upgrades to your dependencies.
+Tools such as cargo update or Dependabot (Item 31) can let you know when updates are available; you can then schedule the upgrade for a time that's convenient for you.

 Discussion